-This healthy Baked Falafel in Pita from The China Study Cookbook by LeAnne Campbell comes together quickly, and it makes a terrific lunch or light dinner.
-In this recipe, baked falafel balls are stuffed into pitas and paired with cool, creamy with Cucumber Dill Dip sauce.
-This easy sandwich recipe is vegan and gluten-free.
+This healthy Baked Falafel in Pita comes together quickly, and it makes a terrific lunch or light dinner.
+In this recipe, homemade oven baked falafel balls are stuffed into pitas and paired with cool, creamy Cucumber Dill Dip sauce.
+This easy sandwich recipe is vegan with a gluten-free option.

 Baked Falafel